 It shocks the conscience.

-It's it's just not that you got the threat of ISIS coming across the border now, the southern border.
+You got the threat of ISIS coming across the border now, the southern border.

-I mean, who's gonna fall back on?
+I mean, who's going to fall back on?

-You know how many years I've been saying this on the radio, Kent and TV?
+You know how many years I've been saying this on the radio, Kent, and TV?

-I've I've always said that the borders are about ISIS crossing it more than anything else.
+I've always said that the borders are about ISIS crossing it more than anything else.

-Uh uh a million people to die before we wake up?
+A million people to die before we wake up?

-What is it gonna take?
+What is it going to take?

-This is where you are, uh, undeterred by customs and border protection.
+Undeterred by customs and border protection.

 They caught 38,135 illegal aliens over a 30-day period.